mciach/masserstein/README.md

 * Numpy
 * Scipy

-After installing the requirements, simply download or clone this repository.
+After installing these packages, simply download or clone this repository.
 On Ubuntu linux, this can be done by typing into the command line:

 ```
 git clone https://github.com/mciach/wassersteinms.git
 ```

-This will create a folder `wassersteinms` in your current working directory.
+The above command will create a folder `wassersteinms` in your current working directory.
 The folder contains the programs and some example data.

 # Usage